 Now that I’m here, I know what a lot of people in North American probably don’t – in Argentina they speak a fairly different form of spanish based on Voseo, and also have some very unique pronunciations.

 The main change in voseo that the second person singular (equivalent to you in english, i.e. you are) is changed from tu to vos.
-Unfortunately very few books even make mention of this ...
+Unfortunately very ...

 Here are a few photos from the little apartment I’m renting in Palermo Soho.
 It’s located near the corners of Paraguay and Gurruchaga if anyone is interested.